The Last Boy Scout

-The Last Boy Scout is a 1991 American buddy action comedy film directed by Tony Scott from a screenplay by Shane Black, and produced by Joel Silver.
-It stars Bruce Willis and Damon Wayans, with Noble Willingham, Chelsea Field, Taylor Negron, and Danielle Harris.
-The film follows a washed-up private investigator (Willis) who teams up with a scandalized former football star (Wayans) to uncover a political conspiracy involving their former employers.
+The Last Boy Scout is a 1991 American action comedy film directed by Tony Scott from a screenplay by Shane Black, and produced by Joel Silver.
+It stars Bruce Willis and Damon Wayans, Halle Berry, Noble Willingham, Chelsea Field, Taylor Negron, and Danielle Harris.
+The film follows a washed-up private investigator (Willis) who teams up with a disgraced former football star (Wayans) to uncover a political conspiracy involving their former employers.

-The film was released by Warner Bros.
-Pictures in the United States on December 13, 1991, to mixed reviews and a smaller than expected box office.
+The film was released by Warner Bros. in the United States on December 13, 1991, to mixed reviews and a smaller than expected box office.
 Retrospective reviews have been more positive, and the film has developed a cult following.